dimitri-nicolo/calico/master/introduction/index.md

 with no encapsulation, tunnels, or overlays.
 All the existings tools that system and network administrators use to gain visibility and analyze networking issues work as they do today.

-### Real world production hardened

-{{site.prodname}} is trusted and running in production at large enterprises including SaaS providers, financial services companies, and manufacturers.
-The largest public cloud providers have selected {{site.prodname}} to provide network security for their hosted Kubernetes services (Amazon EKS, Azure AKS, Google GKE, and IBM IKS) running across tens of thousands of clusters.

 ### Full Kubernetes network policy support

 {{site.prodname}}’s network policy engine formed the original reference implementation of Kubernetes network policy during the development of the API. {{site.prodname}} is distinguished in that it implements the full set of features defined by the API giving users all the capabilities and flexibility envisaged when the API was defined.
 And for users that require even more power, {{site.prodname}} supports an extended set of network policy capabilities that work seamlessly alongside the Kubernetes API giving users even more flexibility in how they define their network policies.

-### A contributor community backed by the Tigera team

-The {{site.prodname}} open source project has been supported by 150+ contributors across a broad range of companies.
-In addition {{site.prodname}} is backed by Tigera, founded by the original {{site.prodname}} engineering team, and committed to maintaining {{site.prodname}} as the leading standard for Kubernetes network security.
->>>>>>> open/master